You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 Your cable box.
 Your gaming console.
 Your TV.
 Your microwave’s clock.
 Your charger plugged into the wall with nothing attached.
 Each one draws 1–10 watts.
 Alone, each is nothing.
 According to research from the National Renewable Energy Laboratory (NREL), together across 20–30 devices, they can cost you $150–$200 per year.
 That’s real money for doing exactly nothing.

 The fix: Plug entertainment systems into smart power strips.
 When the TV turns off, the strip cuts power to everything connected.
-It takes five minutes to set up and saves money every single day.
+It takes only a few minutes to set up and may help reduce standby electricity usage over time.

 Table: Home Electricity Usage Breakdown